jesusrafaelchris/SwiftUI/Week 5.md

 }
 ```

-This can quickly become overwhelming, and is similar to the **Massive View Controller** problem.
+This can quickly become difficult to manage, much like the **Massive View Controller** issue.

 ---